 Spinal cord stimulation delivers a mild electrical signal to the epidural space around the spinal cord, using thin wires that are inserted next to the spinal cord and enclosed within a small device at the other end.
 The electrical signal reconfigures the pain signal as it enters the spinal cord, and the brain receives the changed signal instead of a pain signal.

 Instead of feeling pain, patients often feel more of a smooth, tingling sensation.
 Even though Betsy is scheduled for a hip replacement, spinal cord stimulation should help both her back pain and her recovery from hip surgery.
 Dr. Chatas advised her to have the stimulator surgery first.

 Before permanently implanting the leads near Betsy’s spinal cord and the device under her skin, Dr. Chatas inserted leads next to her spinal cord to the middle of her back.
 The stimulator was attached to the leads outside her body, which she wore in a belt around her waist.
 During the trial, Betsy was surprised how quickly her pain subsided.
-“There is no pain,” she said.
-“I swear, he put the vertebra back where it belonged.
+“I swear,” she said “he put the vertebra back where it belonged.
 Whatever he did was magic.”

 Because the initial experience was so successful, he recommended inserting a permanent implant that could alter Betsy’s pain signals.

 The best part of experiencing pain relief?
 In addition to gardening, being able to sit through meetings, and driving without pain, Betsy has gone back to wearing stylish shoes. “[I can] wear pumps,” she says, laughing.
 I can wear the wild, 4” heels that are so cute!”
 And, Betsy firmly states, the team at the Heilman Center hears you and understands that the cause of pain is not always evident in MRIs or X-rays.